Dinant, België / Belgique / Belgien - Things to Do in Dinant

 Getting Around

 Dinant's compact historic center is easily explored on foot, with most major attractions within a 10-minute walk of each other.
-The town is quite walkable, though be prepared for some hills and stairs, particularly when accessing the citadel.
-Local buses connect to nearby attractions and surrounding villages, while bicycle rentals are available for exploring the scenic Meuse Valley cycling paths.
-Taxis are available but rarely necessary given the town's small size.
-The cable car to the citadel is both a transportation method and tourist attraction in itself.
+The town is quite hilly, so comfortable walking shoes are recommended.
+Local buses serve the surrounding areas and connect to nearby attractions like Anseremme and Bouvignes.
+Bicycle rentals are available for exploring the scenic Meuse Valley cycling paths.
+Taxis are available but rarely needed given the town's walkable size.

 Where to Stay